janepeng/github_helper/README.md

 you will be able to get to the desired page much easier.

 ## Testing

+### Link PRs to JIRA stories
+* open a JIRA ticket which has pull requests relates to them in Github
+* [ ] related prs should show under the Pull Requests Created section
+* note that this only works between the JIRA server and github repo you specify
+* note that you need to have read access and create an access token for this extention to access the data

 ### Link JIRA tickets
 * open a pull request with JIRA links in header and pr comments